jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Today we're counting on our industries to make more medical masks, hand sanitizer and [very quickly design, build, and distribute enough ventilators for our sick](https://www.youtube.com/watch?v=7vLPefHYWpY).

+The small "maker" community is stepping up to [print face shields for medical staff](https://www.opshieldsup.org/).
+Typically, they'd need untold hours and money, to get approved for use.
+But, after exporting our factories, there's not enough left to respond in time.
+So the middlemen have put their Death Star on hold.

 Our response to the coronavirus didn't need to be so uncertain.
 When a society is playing the game well, it has the resources, expertise, and drive to respond to any crisis.

 For example, in 1941, America had a tiny military.
+No really, it was like the Canada of today.
 But when Japan attacked, and the Nazis declared war, the two "awoke a sleeping giant."
-This phrase describes America.
-It didn't matter her military was small.
-Because her industrial base was extensive, technical expertise was precise, and most importantly, her people were happy.
+This phrase describes America because it didn't matter the American military was small.
+Because her industrial base was extensive, her technical expertise was precise, and most importantly, her people were happy.

 Led by industrialists [William S. Knudsen](https://en.wikipedia.org/wiki/William_S._Knudsen), and [Henry J. Kaiser](https://en.wikipedia.org/wiki/Henry_J._Kaiser) (both with no formal education) America's "Victory" war production program quickly outproduced the Axis countries.
 Even though Germany, Japan, and Italy were already geared for war, the American worker was twice as productive as a German, and four times more than a Japanese.
 The Ford Motor Company alone made more war equipment than all of Italy.

 You can read more about America's [transformation during World War II](https://en.wikipedia.org/wiki/Home_front_during_World_War_II) on Wikipedia.
 The point is, America got into the war in late 1941, and it was all over within 3 and a half years.
 A big reason is the blazing speed America designed, built, and delivered new tanks, planes, and ships.
 More proof that the civilization that adapts the fastest wins.

-And today, we're struggling to figure out where to get more n95 masks, hand sanitizers, and ventilators.
+And today, we're struggling to figure out where to get more face masks, hand sanitizers, and ventilators.

 On the bright side, having our backs against the wall makes us adapt.
-Among the technical innovations, World War II is when American women and blacks got to show their full potential in the frontline of work and war.
-It's no surprise the equality, and civil rights movements pushed forward after the war was won.
+Among the technical innovations, World War II is when America updated its culture.
+Finally, women and blacks got to show their full potential in the frontline of work and war.

+It's no surprise the equality, and civil rights movements upgraded even further after its people helped win the war.

 We can follow suit and start to remake our society during this pandemic by adopting a modern philosophy for the Internet Age.